phpbrew/phpbrew/README.md

 ## PHP FPM

-phpbrew also provides useful fpm managing sub-commands. to use them, please remember enable `+fpm` variant when building your php.
+phpbrew also provides useful fpm managing sub-commands. to use them, please remember to enable `+fpm` variant when building your own php.

 To start php-fpm, simply type: